-System engineers should review the system design and operation to identify the critical conditions and to check oil return, oil balancing, liquid floodback and oil dilution.
-For discussion of individual test results and system behaviour, eg, with regard to oil dilution, please contact the Application Engineering department.
+System engineers should review the system design and operation to identify the critical conditions and to check oil return, oil balancing and liquid floodback.
 Typically, the following situations should be considered:

-• In single compressor systems: to check oil return, testing conditions shall be at minimum mass flow and minimum density of suction gas in continuous and frequent start/stop cycling.

-- In multiple compressor systems: to check oil return and oil balancing in the tandem or trio, testing conditions shall be at the corner points of the system application envelope in continuous and frequent start/stop cycling. - In all systems: to test liquid floodback and oil dilution, all possible transient operation conditions in the system should be checked, eg, compressor frequent start/stop, compressor start after long off time with migration, defrost, switching between the operation modes in reversible systems, load changes, fans or pumps cycling at low load and more.
-To evaluate the risk of liquid floodback and oil dilution, please refer to the chart in Figure 12.
+- In single compressor systems: to check oil return, testing conditions shall be at minimum mass flow and minimum density of suction gas in continuous and frequent start-stop-cycling. - In multiple compressor systems: to check oil return and oil balancing in the tandem or trio, testing conditions shall be at the corner points of the system application envelope in continuous and frequent start-stop-cycling. - In all systems: to test liquid floodback, all possible transient operation conditions in the system should be checked, eg, compressor frequent start/stop, compressor start after long off time with migration, defrost, switching between the operation modes in reversible systems, load changes, fans or pumps cycling at low load and more.
+To evaluate the risk of liquid floodback, please refer to the oil dilution chart in Figure 13.
+Liquid level and superheat at compressor inlet have to be checked.

 The bottom shell temperature together with the evaporating temperature gives an indication whether liquid refrigerant is returning or diluted in the compressor oil sump.
-The compressor sump temperature must remain in the (green) safe area, as shown in the chart in Figure 12 below.
+The compressor sump temperature must remain in the (green) safe area, as shown in the oil dilution chart in Figure 13.
 In case of operation in the (red) unsafe area, adjustments are required in order to modify the system design, refrigerant charge or superheat setting of the expansion device(s).
 The bottom shell temperature should be measured accurately.
-The thermo-probe must be insulated well and positioned on the opposite side of the sight glass or at an angle of 90° clockwise from the suction inlet with view on the top.
+The thermo-probe must be well insulated and positioned on the opposite side of the sight glass or at an angle of 90° clockwise from the suction inlet with view on the top.

-Figure 12: Oil dilution chart (tb = bottom shell temperature; te = evaporating temperature) and position for oil temperature sensor
+Figure 13: Oil dilution chart (tb = bottom shell temperature; te = evaporating temperature) and position of oil temperature sensor

-3.16 Suction line accumulator
+3.15 Suction line accumulator